 Member Advisory Council (MAC)

-New Year, New MAC?
-Well not entirely but we do have a new way of doing things.
-In-person MAC meetings are on hold.
+Please Note: In-person MAC meetings are on hold.
 Instead, virtual MAC meetings are taking place.
 These meetings are open to our B – UFC/ALTCS members and/or relatives and representatives, community agencies and providers.
-At these meetings we get to hear our member’s feedback about our services and identify issues.
+At these meetings, we get to hear our member’s feedback about our services and identify issues.

 May 18, 2021 – 2:00p.m – 3:00p.m. via Microsoft Teams